 The most recent addition to the injury list was outside hitter Courtney Jones, another freshman who flashed immediate quality and immense potential.
-Jones is lost for the season after a surgery to repair a broken finger.
+Jones is lost for the season after she underwent surgery last week to repair a broken finger.

-On top of all this, backup setter Ashleigh Albert is also gone for the rest of the year, leaving the Bisons with just one healthy setter in Sophia Hudepohl.
+On top of the others, backup setter Ashleigh Albert is also gone for the rest of the year, leaving the Bisons with just one healthy setter in Sophia Hudepohl.

 “Nobody wants injuries, but nobody’s gonna feel sorry for us, either,” Lipscomb head coach Brandon Rosenthal said.
 “We’ve gotta keep going, and we’ve got a great group that’s ready to go.”

 As a result of all the injuries, attacking quality will have to come from second- and third-choice options off the bench, one of which includes a veteran hitter who fell down in the depth chart behind a talented freshman class in 2022.